-Water Levels: The water level in the mainstem of the Chattahoochee is affected by 14 dams, primarily controlled by the Corps of Engineers.
-Visit the Corps online to find current lake levels for Lake Lanier, West Point Lake and other dams operated by the agency along the Chattahoochee River.
+Water Levels: The water level in the main stem of the Chattahoochee River is affected by 14 dams, primarily controlled by the Army Corps of Engineers.
+Check their website to find current lake levels for Lake Lanier, West Point Lake and other dammed waters operated by the agency along the Chattahoochee River.

 For local metro Atlanta dam releases, call:

 Buford Dam (below Lake Lanier), 855-326-3569 or 770-945-1466

 Morgan Falls (below Bull Sluice Lake), 404-329-1455